megahertz/spech/README.md

 ## [Configuring](docs/config.md)

-You can store configuration in two places:
+Configuration can be stored in:

  - spech.config.js
  - "spech" section of the package.json